Gunmen kill dozens in multiple attacks in one of the deadliest days in a Pakistani province

 Separatists are known to ask people for their ID cards, and then abduct or kill those who are from outside the province.
 Many recent victims have come from neighboring Punjab province.

-Uzma Bukhari, a spokesperson for the Punjab provincial government, denounced the latest killings on Monday, saying the “attacks are a matter of grave concern” and urging the Baluchistan provincial government to “step up efforts to eliminate BLA terrorists.”
+Uzma Bukhari, a spokesperson for the Punjab provincial government, denounced the latest killings, saying the “attacks are a matter of grave concern” and urging the Baluchistan government to “step up efforts to eliminate BLA terrorists.”

-Interior Minister Mohsin Naqvi said in a statement that security forces in Baluchistan responded to the latest attacks on Monday, killing 12 insurgents.
-He said authorities would reveal who was behind the latest attacks after completing an investigation, but noted that “terrorists and their facilitators will have no place to hide” in the country.

 In May, gunmen fatally shot seven barbers in Gwadar, a port city in Baluchistan.

-In April, separatists killed nine people after abducting them from a bus on a highway in Baluchistan, and the attackers also killed two people and wounded six in another car they forced to stop.
-BLA claimed responsibility for those attacks at the time.
+In April, separatists killed nine people after abducting them from a bus on a highway in Baluchistan.
+They also killed two people and wounded six in another car they forced to stop.
+The BLA claimed responsibility for those attacks.

 Syed Muhammad Ali, an Islamabad-based security analyst, said the latest killings of non-Baluch people are an attempt by separatists to harm the province economically.